stashapp/stash/README.md

 ## Cross compiling

-This project uses a modification of [this](https://github.com/bep/dockerfiles/tree/master/ci-goreleaser) docker container to create an environment where the app can be cross compiled.
+This project uses a modification of [this](https://github.com/bep/dockerfiles/tree/master/ci-goreleaser) docker container to create an environment where the app can be cross-compiled.
 This process is kicked off by CI via the `scripts/cross-compile.sh` script.
 Run the following command to open a bash shell to the container to poke around:

 `docker run --rm --mount type=bind,source="$(pwd)",target=/stash -w /stash -i -t stashappdev/compiler:latest /bin/bash`